 This creed that Sandi Pressley lives by exemplifies her belief in her own success.
 Sandi, a master communicator, was selling advertising when several of her clients suggested she should try selling real estate.
 She took their advice and soon realized her passion for selling.
 “I chose to go into real estate because your success is directly related to the level of your drive and determination,” says Sandi.

-In 2012, she sold 282 houses with an average sales price of $256,000.00 for a total of $72.4 million in production.
+In 2022, she sold 252 houses with a total of $106 million in production.
 One of her clients was so impressed with her volume of business, he took the time to calculate her sales.
 According to his figures, she had a transaction about every 32 hours, a feat few real estate brokers will ever accomplish.
 Sandi is proud to say that she works all price ranges and geographic areas.

 Sandi thrives on competition – competition fueled by a seemingly unlimited amount of energy and positive thinking.
 “It takes more energy to be negative than positive,” she says.
 “When people are talking to me, they want to feel good about everything they’re doing,” Sandi explains.
 “It’s up to me to make them feel good and I do that by being positive about everything.